hetznercloud/cli/docs/reference/hcloud_certificate_remove-label.md

 ## hcloud certificate remove-label

-Remove a label from an certificate
+Remove a label from a Certificate

 ```
 hcloud certificate remove-label <certificate> (--all | <label>...)